 Amount: $10,000,000 per year

 The Agri Innovation program makes two types of investments: those that focus on R&D activities that bring innovation to the sector and those targeted at helping the industry bring the results of the R&D to market through adoption and commercialization.
-This is a five-year program which ends on March 31st 2018.
-All projects must be completed by this time.
-The program is divided into two streams: Industry-led Research and Development Stream (may receive non-repayable contribution of up to $5,000,000) and Enabling Commercialization and Adoptive Stream (may receive repayable contribution of up to $10,000,000).
+This program provides repayable contributions for projects that aim to accelerate the demonstration, commercialization and/or adoption of innovative products, technologies, processes or services that increase agri-sector competitiveness and sustainability.

 - Small to medium-sized Canadian for-profit companies involved in producing primary agricultural commodities